DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > 2. Open Settings Menu
 > 3. Scroll down to Watchlist on the left side
 > 4. Turn on Update Watchlist and choose your Watchlist to update
-> 5. Enable Sync Completed
-> 6. Enable your Watchlist provider (eg. Anilist, MyAnimeList, Trakt)
+> 5. Enable your Watchlist provider (eg. Anilist, MyAnimeList, Trakt)
-> 7. Click to authorize
+> 6. Click to authorize
-> 8. Follow onscreen instructions
+> 7. Follow onscreen instructions

 ## POV
 POV is a Kodi add-on that allows you to stream movies and TV shows from premium sources.
 Based on Fen, POV is very fast, and it has many of the features from its predecessor.